Tesla (2012-24)

 fasteners.

-2If the drivers front airbag has deployed, replace
+2If the driver’s front airbag has deployed, replace

 the steering wheel assembly.